Funsol-Projects/FunGuard-SDK/README.md

             }
         }

+        override fun onWarningDialogShown(issueType: SecurityIssue) {
+            // Called when warning dialog is displayed
+            // You can log analytics, track events, etc. here }

         override fun onCancel(issueType: SecurityIssue) {
             // IMPORTANT: When user clicks Cancel, you MUST close the app yourself
             // SDK will NOT automatically close the app